3rdsenin/survey_app/readme.md

     "token": "eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJ1c2VyaWQiOiI2MzY1ODE4MDU0ZTBhZDZjMGJiNDdmOTEiLCJlbWFpbCI6InBhdWxAYW55Mi5jb20iLCJmaXJzdG5hbWUiOiJQYXVsIiwibGFzdG5hbWUiOiJTb2xvbW9uIiwiaWF0IjoxNjY3NTk5NTY4LCJleHAiOjE2Njc2MDY3Njh9.7V9dSTVCVlUmyLrmc_2FPLTYnfWrPM5b1X1LGT-WrBc"
 }

-All other endpoints documented in postman file included in repo.
+All other endpoints are documented in postman file included in repo.
 Please note that you will need to create two variables: "localhost" which maps to base url and "accessToken" which maps to the returned token after login.

 Set up environment variables as indicated in example.env file.